Mark-Leck/FTCVanity/README.md

 FTCVanity
 =========

-GUI front-end for vanitygen to create a Feathercoin wallet address.
+Basic GUI front-end for vanitygen.exe for the creation of a Feathercoin wallet address.